 Years of Experience

-Those who have five to nine years of work experience see average salaries of around $46K per year.
-Between the one and five year mark, median pay is approximately $39K annually.
-When we consider tenure, a substantial portion of employees (33 percent) have been working for 10-19 years and make about $57K per year on average.
+Those who have five to nine years of work experience see average salaries of $45K annually.
+Between the one and five year mark, median pay is about $40K per year.
+The largest slice of the Clear Channel Communications, Inc. workforce (41 percent) has been working for 10-19 years and earns, on average, $59K annually.

 Certifications and Degrees